 The school required a flagship building to raise its Art Department profile that had previously been housed in portacabins.

-This award winning brick school building features inset brick panels that the Architect allowed each bricklayer to design themselves, adding lovely crafted details.
+This award winning brick building features inset brick panels that the Architect allowed each bricklayer to design themselves, adding individually crafted details.